mxagar/music_genre_classification/data_analysis/README.md

 wandb artifact get music_genre_classification/genres_mod.parquet:latest
 ```

-Note that in the production components the dataset is downloaded from an URL and added as an artifact, so we skip this CLI steps.
+Note that in the production components the dataset is downloaded from an URL and added as an artifact, too, so we skip this CLI steps.

-**Second**, we run `mlflow`, which launches the project defined in `MLproject`; this project basically installs a conda environment defined in `conda.yaml` and starts the Jupyter Notebook IDE.
-Within that Jupyter server instance, we can create all the notebooks we want.
+**Second**, we run `mlflow`, which launches the project defined in `MLproject`; this project basically installs a [conda](https://docs.conda.io/en/latest/) environment defined in `conda.yaml` and starts the Jupyter Notebook IDE.
+Within that Jupyter instance, we can create all the notebooks we want.

 ```bash
 mlflow run .